Ken52093/Ken52093/README.md

 # Hi there 👋 Glad you stopped by!
-My name is Ken Tseng 👩🏻‍💻 and I'm a data analyst student based in Atlanta, Georgia.
-I recently graduated from the Data Analytics Boot Camp at the Georgia Tech, and I'm pumped that I made the big leap into the world of data.
+As a data analyst student based in Atlanta, Georgia, I have gained valuable experience and knowledge through my graduation from the Data Analytics Boot Camp at Georgia Tech and my ongoing pursuit of a Google data analysis certificate.
+I am enthusiastic about the opportunities and challenges that lie ahead in the field of data analysis and look forward to applying my skills and expertise to real-world projects.

 # 📱 Contact
 <a href="mailto:ktseng520@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></img></a>